Ajey Pandey

 If you want a resume, it’s here: Resume — Ajey Pandey

-In practice, my job is to redefine what an electric utility means.
-We’re powering a 21st century life on a 20th century grid, but change is coming, and job is to make it happen properly.
+In practice, my job is to build a crystal ball for an electric utility.
+We’re powering a 21st century life on a 20th century grid, and the time for change is here.
+My job is to read the swirling storm clouds and foretell the path from A to B that keeps the lights on and the electric bills low.